sparkfun/SparkFun_GNSSDO/README.md

 [*SparkFun RTK mosaic-T (GPS-23748)*](https://www.sparkfun.com/products/23748)

 Designed and manufactured in Boulder, Colorado, USA, the SparkFun RTK mosaic-T is the perfect solution for your high-precision timing needs.
 Based around the multi-constellation, multi-frequency, L5-ready mosaic-T from Septentrio, this is our most accurate GNSS timing product to date.
-It features a disciplined 10MHz Digitally-Controlled Oven-Controlled Crystal Oscillator (DCOCXO).
+It features a disciplined 10MHz Digitally-Controlled Temperature-Controlled Crystal Oscillator (DCTCXO).
 The mosaic-T also has built-in on-module support for the Fugro AtomiChron L-band timing service.

 Under the hood, the RTK mosaic-T is based on the mosaic-T GNSS module from Septentrio, plus the Espressif ESP32-WROVER processor (16MB flash, 8MB PSRAM).
 The mosaic-T has USB-C connectivity (with Ethernet-over-USB), multiple UARTs and supports full Ethernet connectivity.
 You can connect the mosaic-T directly to your Ethernet network - our product supports Power-over-Ethernet too.
-The ESP32 rides shotgun: disciplining the DCOCXO and controlling the OLED display.
+The ESP32 rides shotgun: disciplining the DCTCXO and controlling the OLED display.
 The RTK mosaic-T has multiple power options including USB-C, PoE and 9V-36V DC, making it easy to connect it to a battery-backed supply.

 Documentation
 --------------